-KROPPSFUNKTION [choreo-abilities] is an art and research project that explores and challenges normative notions of body, ability, movement and language.
+KROPPSFUNKTION [choreo-abilities] is an art and research project that explores and challenges normative notions on ability, diversity and language.
 The project uses crip theory as a framework, and suggests that so-called intellectual, communicative and cognitive disabilities are sets of specific, but often unarticulated and unattended, abilities.
 KROPPSFUNKTION turns to the border-crossing methodology of choreography, as to embody a norm disruptive action whereby (dis)abilities are recognized as constitutive of civil society, and empowered.
-The project is run by artistic collaborators from the daily activity center Vida omsorg och utbildning, the secondary special schools Kung Saga and Lindeparken, the artistic company Shake it Collaborations, the non-profit organizations ccap and c.off, artist and educator Zafire Vrba as well as crip theory method developer and performance artist Christine Bylund.
+The project is running from 2014-2018.

-The project is funded by: Arvsfonden (2015-2017), Culture Foundation of the Swedish Postcode Lottery (2014-2015), the Swedish Arts Council (2015, 2017, 2018), the City Council of Stockholm (2014, 2015, 2017) and the County Council of Stockholm (2018).
+The project is funded by: Arvsfonden (2015-2018), Culture Foundation of the Swedish Postcode Lottery (2014-2015), the Swedish Arts Council (2015, 2017, 2018), the City Council of Stockholm (2014, 2015, 2017) and the County Council of Stockholm (2018).